adwyze/faqs/docs/creation.md

 To run dynamic product ads, you need to have atleast one product feed.
 Once you have the feed uploaded and is ready to use, navigate to Creation -> DPA

-1. Fill in the campaign details
+1. Fill in the campaign details.
+Select a product feed and product catalog
 2. In the Targeting section, choose a product set.
 You can also create a product set here.
 A product set is a collection of items from your feed chosen by the filter conditions you apply.
 Once the product set is chosen, proceed with the other targeting options
-3. In the Ads section, you get to choose the image field (from which column of the field should we take up the ad image) and also specify the number of product per ad.
+3. In the Ads section, you get to choose the image field (from which column of the feed should we take up the ad image) and also specify the number of product per ad.
 If more than 1 image per ad is chosen, carousel ads (MPA) get created.
 4. In the text, headline and description fields, you can dynamically choose the fields from your feed by clicking on the "+" button
 5. Apply an image template by clicking on the "Edit Image" on the top of the ad preview.
 Please wait a while for the preview to get updated with the image template.
 Modified images for your ads are created with just a click :)